scottyob/website/content/recipes/butternut-carrot-soup/index.md

 ## Method
 1. Preheat oven to 425
 2. Put halves of squash face down with other vegetables (garlic in it's own foil).
-Make for 50-60 minutes until tender
+Bake for 50-60 minutes until tender
 3. Remove from oven, put into blender with remaining ingredients and Brrrrr.
 Dinner is done :)

 ## Notes